 It may be determined by preference of the participant, or through evaluation of the effectiveness of virtual services, that more in-person supports are needed.
 Provider agencies should have a backup plan for when these in-person supports may be best for increasing the effectiveness of MAPs services and milestone completion.

-Utilization of Enabling Technology Enabling Technology is equipment and/or methodologies that, alone or in combination with associated technologies, provides the means to support the individual’s increased independence in their homes, communities, and workplaces.
+Utilization of Enabling Technology Enabling Technology is equipment and/or methodologies that, alone or in combination with associated technologies, provides the means to support the individual’s increased independence in their homes, communities, and/or workplaces.

 MAPs participants have an annual budget of $2500 to cover approved Enabling Technology equipment and associated services to support the accomplishment of their independence goals.

-Enabling Technology Plan Each MAPs participant that utilizes Enabling Technology will have an Enabling Technology plan developed in collaboration between the Circle of Support, Provider Agency, and DDA Enabling Technology Champion.
+Enabling Technology Plan Each MAPs participant that utilizes Enabling Technology will have an Enabling Technology plan developed in collaboration between the Circle of Support, Provider Agency, and a DDA Enabling Technology Champion.
 The Enabling Technology Plan (ETP) is a comprehensive outline of each ET device used by the participant, as well as backup plans and plans for maintenance of each device.

 Virtual Service Delivery Back-Up Plan When delivering MAPs virtual services, having a backup plan is crucial to ensure continuity and quality of service.
 Here is a comprehensive backup plan, covering technical, accessibility, and service delivery challenges.